Individual Therapy

 -

-Surviving sexual assault can affect how you feel in your body, in relationships, and in the world.
+Experiences of sexual trauma can affect how you feel in your body, in relationships, and in the world.

-Healing is not about forgetting—it is about integrating your experience in a way that allows for growth, resilience, and a renewed sense of agency.
+Healing is not about forgetting—it is about making sense of what you’ve been through in a way that supports growth, resilience, and a renewed sense of agency.

 -